josephsdavid/N2D/docs/quickstart.rst

 Finally, we can actually cluster the data!
 To do this, we pass the clustering mechanism into the N2D predict method. ::

-        harcluster.predict()
+        preds = harcluster.predict()

 By default, the dataset that was fit is clustered.
-By specifying **x = ...**, we can predict on new data.
+To predict on new data please use the *.transform* method.

 This clusters the data and stores the predictions in ::

         harcluster.preds

+for your convenience if you want to access the predictions in functions that take in n2d objects.

 Assessing and Visualization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~